IdasLam/15-puzzle/README.md

 # 15 Puzzle
 A frontend application of the 15 puzzle which contains 15 tiles numbered 1-15 and 1 empty tile.

-This project was developed under a span of a few days.

 ## Requirements
 The original assignment of the puzzle had the following requirements:
 - Responsive